tableau/connected-apps-jwt-samples/README.md

 ## Getting Started

 - Clone this repository.
-- Follow the instructions in the README.md file for in the directory for the language you want to use.
+- Follow the instructions in the README.md file in the directory for the language you want to use.
 - If you'd like to see a sample in other languages, please let us know by creating or thumbs-upping (👍) an issue.

 ## References